juyongjiang/Awesome-ANCE/README.md

 ```

 ## Training
-To train the model(s) in the paper, you need to start two commands in the following order:
+To train dense retrieval model(s), e.g. BERT-Siamese, that encodes the query or document to dense embeddings.
+Please start three commands in the following order:
 **1.run `train_bm25_warmup.py` to train BM25 model as pretrained model which will be used to generate initial ANN data, termed warmup processing.**
 ```bash
 python train_bm25_warmup.py